|

 Warehouse established for marketing land and purchasing

 farm products and supplies.
+While the town was

 still in its infancy, the organization of schools and